Buenos Aires-class destroyer

 The Buenos Aires-class destroyers were a group of destroyers built for the Argentine Navy in Britain in the 1930s.

 Design

 The ships were based on the contemporary G-class destroyers building for the British Royal Navy, with some modifications to suit Argentine requirements.

 After World War II these ships were modified by installing two single hand-worked 40 mm Bofors guns between the funnels replacing the original anti-aircraft machine guns, and two twin air-cooled Bofors unique to the Argentine and Swedish navies (instead of the more common water-cooled mounts) replacing the after bank of torpedo tubes.
-Radar and sonar was also fitted at this time and Santa Cruz landed "B" gun in favor of a pair of Hedgehog anti-submarine weapons.
+Radar and sonar were also fitted at this time and Santa Cruz landed the "B" gun in favor of a pair of Hedgehog anti-submarine weapons.
 Anti-submarine weaponry was further improved with 4 throwers and 2 stern tracks.

 Ships

 Operational history

-ARA Corrientes collided with cruiser ARA Almirante Brown in the fog during naval exercises and sank on 3 October 1941, 54 nm northeast of Mar del Plata.
+ARA Corrientes collided with the heavy cruiser ARA Almirante Brown in the fog during naval exercises and sank on 3 October 1941, 54 nm northeast of Mar del Plata.